xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 file is it?
 Modern operating systems purposefully hide such information from average users.
 Yet our users are not average.
 Rather, they are students, faculty, and librarians who rely on documents, file systems, and datasets as a matter of critical importance.
-They have put months if not years into language acquisition and archive research, and can certainly rise to the challenge of computation.
-In our experience, they respond extremely well to the mission of reclaiming the material contexts of their daily intellectual practice.
+They have typically put years, if not decades, into acquiring expertise in academic disciplines and can certainly rise to the challenge of computation.
+In our experience, they respond extremely well to the mission of reclaiming the material contexts of their daily intellectual practice and learning how to control more directly the computers through which they carry out much of their research.

 Guided by this approach, we have identified two core competencies from our "wish list"---ones that we believe can have a significant impact on "launching"